Scope and Objectives

 Confidentiality, independence and conflicts of interest

 The FRC Guiding Principles are supported by further specific requirements for all members of the AQR team.
 All team members sign both initial declarations (on joining) and annual declarations confirming that they are aware of these detailed requirements and will comply with them at all times.
-They are also required to acknowledge in writing, on leaving employment, that the confidentiality undertakings previously given by them continue to apply.
+They are also required to acknowledge in writing, on leaving employment, that the confidentiality undertakings given

-We will only disclose non-public information obtained from firms for monitoring purposes to a third party external to the FRC where we are satisfied that the disclosure is permitted under Section 1224A of the Companies Act 2006 and not in contravention of any other statutory provision.
+We will only disclose non-public information obtained from firms for monitoring purposes to a third party external to the FRC where we are satisfied that the disclosure is permitted under Section 1224A of the Companies Act 2006 and not in contravention of any other statutory provision or common law duty.
 We will not disclose non-public information for the purposes of third party litigation other than pursuant to a court order.

-The AQR team is led by the Director of Audit Quality.
+The AQR team is led by Mike Suffield, Director, Audit Quality Review.